Judge Dismisses Charges in Federal White Nationalist Case

 A knowledgeable federal criminal defense attorney will immediately start looking into the evidence gathered against you and how it was collected.
 In some cases, the federal authorities conduct illegal search and seizures, making that evidence inadmissible.
 Other times, a federal criminal defender can work out plea agreements that minimize your charges or offer you immunity for your cooperation.
 Most importantly, if your case goes to trial an experienced federal crimes defense attorney will be able to make the most persuasive and compelling arguments for your case.

-At the Law Office of Bradley S. Sandler, we have a team of experts ready to craft the best possible defense to federal criminal charges.
-Our office defends against a number of different federal criminal accusations and has years of combined experience zealously advocating on behalf of our clients in the Los Angeles area.
+At the Law Office of Bradley S. Sandler, our office defends against a number of different federal criminal accusations and has years of experience zealously advocating on behalf of our clients in the Los Angeles area.
 If you or a loved one has been charged with a federal crime in southern California, it is imperative that you call us today.

 Call or Contact Us Today